-Potentially Less than Less No

-Significant Significant Than Impact

-Impact with Significant
+Potentially Significant Impact with Less Than Significant No Impact

-Mitigation Impact
+Impact Mitigation Impact

 Incorporated

 The project is an amendment to an ordinance, and as such, does not directly authorize any physical construction.
 Any subsequent digital signage application would require adherence to the ordinance, review and approval from the County, and compliance with CEQA.
 The ordinance amendment defines digital signage and provides regulations for implementation of proposed digital signage projects.
 The proposed ordinance amendment would not result in the loss of availability of a known mineral resource that would be of value to the region or the residents of the State, nor result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan, because no development is proposed.
 Impacts would be less than significant.